 My first notebook includes one of my favorite notes.
 It was an email from a former boss sent to me on my first week of work at the new job.
 It simply says “I’m glad you’re here.”
 It still makes me smile.
 Another note I kept was from a staff person that read, “I really enjoy working for you because you are an engaged manger.
 You pay attention to what is going on, provide guidance when needed and give kudos.
 Your job is not easy and yet you handle it all with grace and humor.”
 That one was from 1999.

 Starting an appreciation notebook or file can be a huge confidence builder when you take risks and things don’t turn out well, or when your colleague or boss throws you under the bus (yes, it happens).
 Start one for yourself.
 Encourage others to start one.
 When things get tough, you’ll be so glad you did.

 Because words are powerful.
 Let them help you remember who you are.

-Betty Lochner is the President and Owner of Cornerstone Coaching & Training.
+Betty Lochner is the Owner and CEO of Cornerstone Coaching & Training.
 She is an award winning public servant, and a leadership and communication skills author, and national speaker.
 To find out more about Cornerstone’s services and offerings visit her website.

 Both comments and pings are currently closed.